-The Company's terminalling and hauling services involve leasing out storage space at its terminal depots, hauling Jet A1 fuel to airports and into-plane services such as aircraft refueling.
-These include airports in Davao City, General Santos City, Cotabato, CDO/Iligan Laquindingan, Butuan, Zamboanga, Ozamiz, Pagadian, Dumaguete, Bacolod, Kalibo, Iloilo, Caticlan, Tacloban, Mactan, San Jose Mindoro, and Roxas City.
+The Company's terminalling and hauling services involve leasing out of storage space in its terminal depots, hauling and into-plane services (hauling of Jet A1 fuel to airports and into-plane services such as aircraft refueling.
+These include of aircraft) in eighteen (18) airports in, including Davao City, Cagayan de Oro, General Santos City, Cotabato, CDO/Iligan Laquindingan, Butuan City, Ozamis City, Pagadian City, Zamboanga, Ozamiz, Pagadian City, Dumaguete, Bacolod, Kalibo, Iloilo, Caticlan, Tacloban, Cebu Mactan, Roxas City, San Jose, Mindoro, and Ninoy Aquino International Airport.
 The Company has been providing Cebu Pacific's terminalling, hauling and into-plane requirements for its Mindanao operations since 2005.
-Phoenix currently provides services to Cebu Pacific in a total of 17 domestic airports - one in Luzon, eight in Visayas, and eight in Mindanao.
+Phoenix currently provides services to Cebu Pacific in a total of eighteen (18) domestic airports -two (2) in Luzon, eight (8) in Visayas, and eight (8) in Mindanao.

 The Company's oil depots are strategically located throughout the Philippines to address its nationwide operations and client base.
-As of June 30, 2018, the Company had a total depot storage capacity of 338 million liters and plans to increase this figure to 390 million liters by the end of 2018.
+As of September 30, 2018, the Company had a total depot storage capacity of three hundred thirty-eight (338) million liters and plans to increase this figure to three hundred ninety (390) million liters by the end of 2018.